symfony/symfony-docs/templating.rst

     Twig templates are meant to be simple and won't process PHP tags.
 This is by design: the Twig template system is meant to express presentation, not program logic.
 The more you use Twig, the more you'll appreciate and benefit from this distinction.
-And of course, you'll be loved by web designers everywhere.
+And you'll be loved by web designers everywhere.

     Twig can also do things that PHP can't, such as whitespace control,